PostHog/posthog.com/contents/blog/launch-week-universe-of-new-features.md

 - Migrated from [postgresql to ClickHouse](/blog/how-we-turned-clickhouse-into-our-eventmansion)
 - Achieved product market fit for PostHog Scale

 All of this (and more) lead to huge growth.
-Users grew by 4x, the number of open source contributors doubled, we acquired [numerous reference customers](/customers), and went from zero revenue to significant revenue.
+Users grew by 4x, the number of open source contributors doubled and we acquired [numerous reference customers](/customers).

 As an open-source product, we're also delighted to see huge growth in [our Slack community](/slack) - now at over 2,000 members - and GitHub stars, which now stand at over 7,000.